The Plastics Industry

 Plastics and Elastomers

 Principles of the structure, properties and applications of polymer materials.
 Topics include the nature of polymers, synthesis, formulation, and structure property relationships.
-(Formerly PPT130) 3 Credits (3 Lecture - 0 Lab) Fall Only.
+3 Credits (3 Lecture) Fall Only.

 Polymer Testing Lab

 Application of polymer testing methods and procedures.
 Topics include mechanical testing, rheological testing, and material identification.
 ASTM test methods are used as the basis for test procedures.
-(Formerly lab portion of PPT130) 1 Credit (0 Lecture - 3 Lab) Fall Only.
+1 Credit (0 Lecture - 3 Lab) Fall Only.

 Introduction to sustainable materials.
 The interrelation between the material science, processing technology, and impact on society is covered.
-3 Credits (3 Lecture - 0 Lab)
+3 Credits (3 Lecture)

 Composites and Nanocomposites